nicolasgoutaland/GONMarkupParser/README.md

 - use block marker
 - use simple marker

-##How does it works
+##How does it work
 - Stacked configuration
 - Shared context

 ## Limitations
-- Indentation prefix in lists need to be improved (add more symbols, etc..)
+- Indentation prefix in lists needs to be improved (add more symbols, etc..)

 ## Evolutions